Ifycode-experiments/doc/contributing.md

 _Tag **@Ifycode** in the comment, otherwise she won't receive a notification and therefore may not know that you wrote._

 ### docs repo
 If you find issues with any part of the documentation, you can report the issue.
-You will be asked to help work on it or assign it to someone else (if you don't have time).
-As documentation is very delicate:
+You will be asked to help work on it or it will be assigned to someone else (if you don't have time).
+As documentation is very delicate and for orderliness please follow these guidelines:
 * Do not submit a pull request for an issue you have not been asked to help with or assigned to.
 Leave a comment under the issue you wish to work on and wait for approval before you start working on the issue.
 See [contribution & community guidelines](https://github.com/code-collabo/node-mongo-docs/issues/3) for complete details.
 * You can [report or find issues to work on here](https://github.com/code-collabo/docs/issues).